MicrosoftDocs/SupportArticles-docs/support/dotnet/framework/wpf-application-hangs-using-fonts-over-100pts.md

 ms.reviewer: Tatkins
 ms.topic: troubleshooting
 ---
-# WPF application hangs when using fonts over 100 pts in size
+# WPF application hangs when you use fonts over 100 pts in size

 This article helps you resolve the problem where application becomes unresponsive and hangs indefinitely.